vatlab/vat-docs/content/Documentation/vtools Commands/update.md

     % vtools show fields

-    variant.chr
+    variant.chr (char)      Chromosome name (VARCHAR)
-    variant.pos
+    variant.pos (int)       Position (INT, 1-based)
-    variant.ref
-    variant.alt
-    variant.DP
+    variant.ref (char)      Reference allele (VARCHAR, - for missing allele of an insertion) variant.alt (char)      Alternative allele (VARCHAR, - for missing allele of an deletion) variant.DP (int)
-    variant.NS
+    variant.NS (int)
-    variant.mut_type
+    variant.mut_type (char)
-    variant.function
+    variant.function (char)

 </details>

-### Import variant info from external files in customized formats (`--from_file`)
+#### 2.2 Import variant info from external files in customized formats (`--from_file`)

 During the analysis of variants, it is common to have annotations in different formats from various sources (e.g. from annotation servers such as [regulome DB][2]).
-Although variant tools has a growing number of [formats][3][?][3], it is sometimes needed to create your own format files to import annotations.
+Although variant tools has a growing number of [formats][3], it is sometimes needed to create your own format files to import annotations.

 <details><summary> Examples: Update annotation for variants presented by rsnames</summary> Let us first create some data with rsname.
-Because this sample project uses hg18, we cannot use the default `dbSNP` database and has to use

-    % vtools use dbSNP-hg18_130
+    % vtools use dbSNP

     INFO: Downloading annotation database from annoDB/dbSNP-hg18_130.ann
     INFO: Downloading annotation database from http://vtools.houstonbioinformatics.org/annoDB/dbSNP-hg18_130.DB.gz